-The Table Is Set for the Florida Blue Health Innovation Pitch Competition, Seven from USF Among the Finalists
+The Table Is Set for the Florida Blue Health Innovation Pitch Competition, Five from USF Among the Finalists

 By Keith Morelli